Redesign Launching Fall 2015

 - Section 2: Free-response questions (2 hours: two 30-minute essay questions and four 15-minute essay questions; 50 percent)

-For a representative sample of exam questions, download the AP Art History Curriculum Framework.
+For a representative sample of exam questions, download the AP Art History Course and Exam Description (.pdf/45.27MB).
+Questions from the original curriculum framework are preserved for your use in Sample Questions: AP Art History Exam (.pdf/1.89MB).
 A full AP Art History Practice Exam will be available to teachers through their AP Course Audit accounts in summer 2015.
 The practice exam will feature the same number and type of questions that will be in the 2016 redesigned exam.

-To ensure that teachers have access to the training they need to teach the redesigned course in 2015-16, AP will offer a wide range of professional development options.
-These options include face-to-face workshops and AP Summer Institutes, where participants learn practical ways to design a rigorous curriculum and prepare students to succeed on the exam.
+To ensure that teachers have access to the training they need to teach the redesigned course in 2015-16, AP offers a wide range of professional development options.
+These options include in-person workshops and AP Summer Institutes, where participants learn practical ways to design a rigorous curriculum and prepare students to succeed on the exam.

 Teachers can also join the AP Art History Teacher Community, an online forum moderated by fellow educators that enables AP teachers to connect with colleagues, share classroom materials, and exchange ideas about teaching the redesigned course.

 How To Get Ready